Officer sings Christmas carol to suspect, ending standoff

-A Pennsylvania police department relied on a song by famed crooner Bing Crosby to end a Christmas standoff with a man who had fired multiple shots at officers.
+A Pennsylvania police department relied on a song by famed crooner Bing Crosby to end a Christmas standoff with a man accused of firing multiple shots at officers.

 Chester County SWAT officers responded to a report Christmas night of an armed man barricaded in a home near Pottstown at about 9 p.m.
 The man's estranged wife, who was not in the home, called police and asked them to do a welfare check on him.